influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - Add the option to [Replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).

-  In this **technical preview**, you can replicate inbound data using the HTTP API.
-This feature helps you to collect data locally from multiple InfluxDB OSS edge deployments, analyze and aggregate the data, and then send the data to one or more buckets on a remote InfluxDB Cloud instance.
+  This [**technical preview**](/influxdb/v2.1/reference/glossary/#technical-preview) feature allows you to create a durable subscription on a per bucket basis for the purposes of replicating data from an InfluxDB OSS instance to InfluxDB Cloud.
+This allows users to store, analyze and aggregate data locally while also forwarding newly arriving data to a centralized InfluxDB Cloud account.
 If InfluxDB OSS loses connectivity to InfluxDB Cloud, the data is sent when network connectivity is restored.
+Configuration options include a maximum buffer size and data age restrictions to restrict the amount of data stored on disk.

 #### Flux updates